arnaud-jamin/Cog/README.md

 > [!IMPORTANT]
 > The way Cog integrates in your project has been simplified.
 If you update Cog, please read the [integration guide](#Integrating-Cog-in-your-project).
-If you didn't modify Cog sources, you should remove all your existing Cog source files before updating.
-If you did modify Cog sources and stil have a `CogWindow` folder, consider deleting it before updating.

 # Cog